Pritchard Surname Meaning, History & Origin

-Pritchard Surname Genealogy
+Pritchard Surname Meaning

-Pritchard Resources on
+Pritchard Surname Resources on The Internet

 - Colonel Prichard

 Edward Prichard in Glamorgan during the Civil War.

 - Pritchard’s Shipyard

 Paul Pritchard’s shipyard in Charleston, South Carolina.